• humor •

 Meaning: 1.
 [Countable noun] Any bodily fluid: blood, lymph, or other glandular secretion.
 2. [Mass noun] Anything that causes smiles or laughter, and puts us in a very good mood.
 3. [Verb] To favor or do a favor for, be nice to someone.

 Word History: Today's Good Word started out as Latin humor "fluid, moisture" from the verb humere "be wet, moist".
 The same root gave Latin humidus "wet", which English borrowed as humid.
 Because these words were also spelled without the initial H, i.e. umor, umidus, most etymologists think that they were confused with humus "earth, soil" and picked up the initial H from that otherwise unrelated word.
+We do know that this is why the Portuguese spell its descendant húmido and Brazilians spell the same word úmido, something that the newest spelling rules have not changed.
 (Jim Marlin's suggestion that we treat sanguine as a Good Word put us in the humor to offer all four words associated with the ancient humors, beginning with humor itself.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!